Spaghetti Squash Taco Bowls (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 If you’re making Spaghetti Squash Taco Bowls for the original South Beach Diet, they would recommend lean ground beef and reduced-fat cheese (and reduced-fat sour cream, if using.)
 South Beach also limits avocados to 1/3 per day.
 With those cautions, this would make a great meal for any phase.
 This is also good for other Low-Carb eating plans, although spaghetti squash does have some carbs.
 To make the recipe lower in carbs use less spaghetti squash per serving and decrease the amount of tomato and avocado.

 Find More Recipes Like This One:

 Use Bowl Recipes to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest or on Facebook to see all the good recipes I’m sharing there.